Best Hikes Near Portland – Easy Access, Lots of Fun (With Photos)

 Photo by Ricky Coronel

-The hike is a 2-mile round-trip that gently follows Tanner Creek, through a magically lush forest, past giant mossy boulders and on to the powerful waterfall straight from a fantasy novel or a movie set.
+The 2-mile round-trip hike gently follows the beautiful Tanner Creek, meandering through a magically lush forest with giant mossy boulders and leading to a breathtaking waterfall that seems straight out of a fantasy novel or movie set.

 Tamanawas Falls Hike